 How to Store Wainan Fulawa

 Wainan Fulawa is just like Sinasir in terms of storage.
-It is best stored in a cool and dry place like a warmer.
-Also, it can last for 2 days.
+It is best stored in a cool, dry place, like a warmer.
+Also, it can last for two days.
 It makes it last longer when stored in a refrigerator.

 Nutritional Value of Wainan Fulawa